floverity/floverity.github.io/_pages/about.md

 Presently, I am thinking about categorical semantics for a particular kind of modal type theory.

-Previously, I worked on applications of type theory to the problems of
+Previously, I worked on applications of type theory, specifically, the problems of
 * formal semantics for natural language, and
-* trust in the outcome of electronic vote counting in an election.
+* trust in the outcome of electronic vote counting in elections.